yarnpkg/website/en/docs/cli/add.md

 ##### `yarn add <package...>` <a class="toc" id="toc-yarn-add" href="#toc-yarn-add"></a>

-This will install a `<package>` in your [`dependencies`]({{url_base}}/docs/dependency-types#toc-dependencies).
+This will install one or more packages in your [`dependencies`]({{url_base}}/docs/dependency-types#toc-dependencies).

 ##### `yarn add <package...> --dev` <a class="toc" id="toc-yarn-add-dev" href="#toc-yarn-add-dev"></a>

-This will install a `<package>` in your [`devDependencies`]({{url_base}}/docs/dependency-types#toc-dev-dependencies).
+This will install one or more packages in your [`devDependencies`]({{url_base}}/docs/dependency-types#toc-dev-dependencies).

 ##### `yarn add <package...> --peer` <a class="toc" id="toc-yarn-add-peer" href="#toc-yarn-add-peer"></a>

-This will install a `<package>` in your [`peerDependencies`]({{url_base}}/docs/dependency-types#toc-peer-dependencies).
+This will install one or more packages in your [`peerDependencies`]({{url_base}}/docs/dependency-types#toc-peer-dependencies).

 ##### `yarn add <package...> --optional` <a class="toc" id="toc-yarn-add-optional" href="#toc-yarn-add-optional"></a>

-This will install a `<package>` in your [`optionalDependencies`]({{url_base}}/docs/dependency-types#toc-optional-dependencies).
+This will install one or more packages in your [`optionalDependencies`]({{url_base}}/docs/dependency-types#toc-optional-dependencies).

 ##### `yarn add <package...> --exact` <a class="toc" id="toc-yarn-add-exact" href="#toc-yarn-add-exact"></a>

-This installs the package as an exact version.
+This installs the packages as exact versions.
 The default is to use the most recent release with the same major version.
 For example, `yarn add foo@1.2.3` would accept version `1.9.1`, but `yarn add foo@1.2.3 --exact` would only accept version `1.2.3`.

 ##### `yarn add <package...> --tilde` <a class="toc" id="toc-yarn-add-tilde" href="#toc-yarn-add-tilde"></a>

-This installs the most recent release of the package that has the same minor version.
+This installs the most recent release of the packages that have the same minor version.
 The default is to use the most recent release with the same major version.
 For example, `yarn add foo@1.2.3 --tilde` would accept `1.2.9` but not `1.3.0`.